PBLab/WideFlow/README.md

 * Processing pipeline -
 	* grabbing frames
 	* handles and initialize image processing stages
-* Processs -
+* Processes -
 	* actual image processing
 	* metric evaluation
+<br /><br />

-Wide-Filed data is handled using a subprocess and numpy memory map.
+* Wide-Filed data is handled and saved using a subprocess and numpy memory map.
 The data is saved in dat format which later can be converted to tiff format.
-Visualization such as dff images, behavioral monitoring and metric bar can be initialize as subprocesses.
+* Visualization such as dff images, behavioral monitoring and metric bar can be initialize as subprocesses.
-Each iteration the computer communicates with the Arduino to monitor licking occurrence and out[ut a reward if needed.
+* Each iteration the computer communicates with the Arduino to monitor licking occurrence and output a reward if needed.

 ## Configuration File Format:
 The configuration file specify all the acquisition parameters and hardware configurations used during the session.
 A template JSON file can be found at:
 ./wideflow/Imaging/imaging_configurations/imaging_config_template.json

-* base_path - string: path to where all sessions data will be saved
+* base_path: string - path to where all sessions data will be saved
 * mouse_id: string - mouse unique identification
 * session_name: string - session unique identification<br />
    session data will be saved at base_path/mouse_id/session_name